 IWAMA features a range of various activities developed to address the issue of energy consumption.

-- Key figure data collection and evaluation of energy management will provide valuable knowledge about the general state of the wastewater treatment sphere in the region.
+- Key figure data collection and evaluation of energy management provides valuable knowledge about the general state of the wastewater treatment sphere in the region.
 The data is collected from over 60 WWTPs from Baltic Sea Region.
-Collected data will be analysed and a comparative benchmark of the energy efficiency in relation to nutrient removal will be developed and published.
-Activities are of particular transnational relevance as information from different WWTPs in the region will be collected, analysed and published.
+Collected data is analysed and a comparative benchmark of the energy efficiency in relation to nutrient removal is developed and published.
+Activities are of particular transnational relevance as information from different WWTPs in the region is collected, analysed and published.
 Operators of the WWTPs as the main target groups are actively involved in the process by providing input information and gaining feedback.